Dysphagia: What Happens During a Bedside Swallow Exam

 How do I get ready for a bedside swallow exam for dysphagia?

 You don’t need to do much to prepare for a bedside swallow exam.
-You might be told
+Follow any directions

 What happens during a bedside swallow exam for dysphagia?